 This entry is an excerpt from the OECD’s International Compendium of Entrepreneurship Policies (2020), which contains 16 case studies from 12 OECD countries.
 The Compendium examines the rationale for entrepreneurship policy, presents a typology of policy approaches and highlights principles for policy success.
 Case studies span policies for regulations and taxation, entrepreneurship education and training, advice and coaching, access to finance, internationalization, innovation, and holistic packages for ecosystem building.
 (OECD Publishing, Paris, https://doi.org/10.1787/338f1873-en.)

-- A review of available programme data;
+- Reviewing available program data;

 - In-depth interviews with a sample of 46 supported firms;